EugenMayer/gdpr-dsvgo-csp-boilerplate/README.md

 ## How does it work

-It uses CSP headers on nginx:
+It uses CSP headers on nginx: https://github.com/EugenMayer/gdpr-dsvgo-csp-boilerplate/blob/master/nginx/server.conf#L11 It adds those headers to block any external content as long as the cookie `CONSENT` is not set to  `i_confirmed_it`.

+Thats it.